 BLACKFEET ECO KNOWLEDGE

-OUR Team
+OUR board

 The team at Blackfeet ECO Knowledge is comprised of elders, cultural practitioners, clinicians, advocates, leaders, and local community members.
 These partnerships include tribal business owners, local foresters, Indigenous educators, artists, professors, youth, environmental advocates, and those seeking healing from the after effects of historical trauma.